nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 [Java SE Development Kit Downloads page](https://www.oracle.com/java/technologies/downloads/).

 Here is a [website](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A) to help you with the installation.
-Select the corresponding OS you are working on for a detailed guide.
+Follow the guide for your operation system for detailed instructions.
 </div>

 2. Download the latest `TAB.jar` from [here](https://github.com/AY2122S1-CS2103T-F13-3/tp/releases).